-You’ll love it anyway – enjoy!
+You’ll love it anyway – so go ahead, make it and enjoy!

 Very simple, Italian Minestrone, naturally vegan and delicious.